 Dr. Selina Vásquez Mireles has over 10 years of experience with evaluation and over 13 years of experience with data analyses of large scale data sets from higher education institutions.
 She currently supervises four dissertations, has conducted book reviews, and has served on various editorial boards including the Journal of Developmental Education.
-She spearheaded the National Association of Developmental Education (NADE) Certification process for the Developmental Mathematics Program at Texas State which is in its final stage of review.
+She spearheaded the

+National Association of Developmental Education (NADE) Certification process for the Developmental Mathematics Program at Texas State which is in its final stage of review.
 She has received over \$2.5 million dollars in funded research initiatives.
 Moreover, Dr. Mireles has conducted extensive reviews of THECB-sponsored programs including Summer Bridge programs, DEDP - Community Colleges, and Intensive College Readiness Programs for Adult Education Students (IP-AES).
 Various colleges and universities such as Tarleton State University, San Antonio College, and Texas A&M International University/Laredo Community College, have requested that she evaluate their programs.
+These reviews and evaluation usually include a deep analysis of standards adherence especially the TX CCRS and including AMATYC's Crossroads, THEA Objectives, and Texas Adult Education Standards and Benchmarks for ABE ASE and ESL Learners.
 In an effort to promote research, she created a model for training individuals on research practices, the Research Apprenticeship Model, which is currently used to facilitate research activities with pre-service and in-service mathematics teachers.
 Similarly, she has guided collaborative teams of high school, college, and university instructors through action research projects.
 Dr. Mireles is accustomed to evaluation projects that include both quantitative and qualitative data collection, data analysis, and working with large data sets.